ycyong/test/README.md

 * Compute the annualized realized volatility of the log-returns for price path.
 * Compute the total realized P&L when hedging using price path.
 * The formulas for calculating the self-financing portfolio value.
+* P and L path-dependency.